oliversou/oliversou.github.io/essays/essay3.md

 A closer look of how formulating questions are important can be observed in the website, StackOverflow, where we can observe how asking the right questions can help the programmer.
 (Stack Overflow also has a guideline in helping to form a “good”/”smart” question.)

-An example: How do I make my swap function in java if there is no method by which we can pass by reference?
+semi-bad example: How do I make my swap function in java if there is no method by which we can pass by reference?
 Could somebody give me a code?The change wont be reflected back since java passes by value

 <pre>
 with given code